TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 <a id="compress"></a>
 `COMPRESSION`</br>
 Column tables use compression of data by default.
 This reduces the total storage footprint for large tables.
-SnappyData column tables encode data for compression and hence require memory that is less than or equal to the on-disk size of the uncompressed data.
+TIBCO ComputeDB column tables encode data for compression and hence require memory that is less than or equal to the on-disk size of the uncompressed data.
 By default, compression is on for column tables.
 To disable data compression, you can set the COMPRESSION option to `none` when you create a table.
 For example:
 ```
 CREATE TABLE AIRLINE USING column OPTIONS(compression 'none')  AS (select * from STAGING_AIRLINE);
 ```